Geometric Ergodicity of the multivariate COGARCH(1,1) Process: Proofs

-The first and main part of the proof is to show the geometric ergodicity.
-After that we show the positive Harris recurrence, which essentially is a consequence of the proof of the geometric ergodicity.
+The first and main part of the proof is to show the geometric ergodicity, as the positive Harris recurrence is essentially a consequence of it.
 To prove the geometric ergodicity, and hence the existence and uniqueness of a stationary distribution, of the MUCOGARCH volatility process, it is enough to show that the Foster-Lyapunov drift condition of Theorem \ref{dmtergodicity} holds.
-The remaining conditions of Theorem \ref{dmtergodicity} are proved in Proposition \ref{prop:feller} or given by the assumptions.
+All other conditions of Theorem \ref{dmtergodicity} follow from Theorem \ref{th:markov} or the assumptions.

-The proof is structured as follows: First we deduce the extended generator of our process.
-Then we have to choose a test function, according to the assumptions of finite $p$-th moments resp. finite $p$-variation we choose $u(x)= \| x \|_{2}^p + 1$.
-From here on we distinguish the two cases $p\ge 1$ and $p\in (0,1)$.
-First we consider the case $p \ge 1$ as in Theorem \ref{theoremge} and deduce the Foster-Lyapunov drift condition.
-Then the second case $p \in (0,1)$, Theorem \ref{theoremgepkleiner1}, follows by a slight variation in the arguments.
-In the last step we show that our chosen test function belongs to the domain of the extended generator.